lsst-ts/observatory-ops-docs/Safety/Safety-Systems/GIS.rst

       GIS General Overview

-The GIS General Overview (home), allows you to see the general status of the safety areas and select one in the navigation bar to the left.
+The GIS General Overview (home), allows you to see the general status of the safety areas, you can select one in the navigation bar to the left.

 Some area names are straightforward, while others are: